droidecahedron/npm2100_nrf54l15_BFG/README.md

 > [!IMPORTANT]
 > 1. For the read characteristics, the nRF Connect for Mobile lets you change the formatting to make it easier to read the values, since by default it will be byte arrays.
->   (on iOS it is the little `"` symbol.)
+>   (on iOS it is the little `"` symbol.).
+Select UTF-8 for the READ ALL characteristic to see a human readable string.

-> 2. For the LS/LDO Write characteristic, the LDO only accepts steps of 100mv.
+> 3. For the LS/LDO Write characteristic, the LDO only accepts steps of 100mv.
 So to request 2300mV, you need to write `2300`.
 >
 >    If you request anything that is not in a step of 100mV, the device will ignore your request, and will output an error log message.
 >